OSGConnect/connectbook/start/roadmap.md

-[title]: - "Roadmap to HTC Workload Submission on the OSG"
+[title]: - "Roadmap to HTC Workload Submission via OSG Connect"

 [TOC]

 # Overview

-This guide lays out the steps needed to go from logging in to the OSG Connect login node to running a full scale high throughput computing (HTC) workload on the OSG.
+This guide lays out the steps needed to go from logging in to an OSG Connect login node to running a full scale high throughput computing (HTC) workload on OSG's [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/).
 The steps listed here apply to any new workload submission, whether you are a long-time OSG user or just getting started - this guide can be used as an "overview" of the steps needed to get up and running.